Beliavsky/Fortran-code-on-GitHub/README.md

 [FGPU](https://github.com/LLNL/FGPU): code examples focusing on porting FORTRAN codes to run DOE heterogenous architecture CPU+GPU machines, from LLNL.
 The purpose of these is to provide both learning aids for developers and OpenMP and CUDA code examples for testing vendor compilers capabilities.

-[focal](https://github.com/LKedward/focal): modern Fortran abstraction layer for OpenCL, by LKedward
+[focal](https://github.com/LKedward/focal): modern Fortran abstraction layer for OpenCL, by Laurence Kedward

 [Fortran Coarray and MPI Examples](https://github.com/scivision/fortran-coarray-mpi-examples) from scivision